psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 Second is needed to repeat the refresh effect every minute.
 In case of an error repeating will stop.

 We combine both effects using the "ice cream" (flatMap) method and now we have one program, which environment is `ReleaseChecker with Clock with TelegramClient`.
 The very last thing is to provide these missing services to the library and we are done.
 We have to fulfill all the dependency requirements of the services we defined before.
-For example if we want to use `TelegramClient.Canoe` we will have to provide also the `ScenarioLogic.CanoeScenarios` etc.
+For example, implementation of `ReleaseChecker` depends on `SubscriptionLogic` and the compiler expects it's implementation to be provided.

 At the end whole block of dependencies looks like this:
 ```scala